Skip to main content

-Mozart composed this wonderful concerto on his third and final trip to Paris in 1778.
-It was his only work for flute, harp and orchestra - but not his last for flute.
+Mozart composed this refined and luminous work during his third and final stay in Paris in 1778.
+It remains his only concerto written for the unusual combination of flute, harp, and orchestra—though not his final composition involving the flute.

 Movements: